mo2menwael/Advanced-Tic-Tac-Toe/README.md

 - **Three levels of AI difficulty:**
   - Easy: AI makes random moves.
   - Medium: AI prioritizes winning, blocking opponent’s winning moves, or making random moves.
-  - Hard: AI uses the Minimax algorithm for optimal gameplay (Impossible to Beat 🙃).
+  - Hard: AI uses Minimax algorithm for optimal gameplay (Impossible to Beat 🙃).
 - **Game history page:**
   - View previous games with details such as board states using do and undo moves.
   - Track total matches played, won, lost, and drawn.
 - **Continuous Integration pipeline:**
-  - With each push an automated test runs using Google Test to verify that the game's logic wasn't changed.
+  - With each push an automated test runs using Google Test to verify that the game logic wasn't changed.

 ## Setup and Installation
 - Install Qt Creator (make sure that MinGW is installed when installing Qt).